 Before trying to cash in on rock and roll, label owner Sylvester Cross released a bunch of urban blues and vocal group records by the likes of Freddi & Al ('Love On The Loose', #1015, retitled 'Love Bug On The Loose' here), The Chromatics ('Wild Man Wild!', #1011, backed up by Hal Jackson's Tornadoes - the title says it all but the flip, 'Devil Blues', was every bit as good), The Ebb-Tones (a cover of Merle Travis' 'That's All', #1016 - coupled with 'I Want You Only', it was their best Crest '45 although 'Baby', Crest #1024, with its bluesy harmonica intro, should be included if a second volume appears one day) and the legendary Oklahoma-born Kent Harris who appears here under the name Boogaloo & His Gallant Crew.
-His two Crest '45s are included : the first, 'Talk About A Party' c/w 'Big Fat Lie' (#1014), was in a jumping Louis Jordan vein ; the second (#1030) coupled two hilarious talking blues tracks : 'Clothes Line' (later reworked by Leiber & Stoller for the Coasters as 'Shoppin' For Clothes') and 'Cops And Robbers' which Bo Diddley immediately covered in 1956 (Checker 850).
-Dimples Harris, who had a fabulous R'n'B outing with vocal group backing on Crest ('This I Do Believe', #1013, never reissued), is thought to have been Kent Harris's wife (as well as Red Foxx's).
+His two Crest '45s are included.
+The first, 'Talk About A Party' c/w 'Big Fat Lie' (#1014), was in a jumping Louis Jordan vein ; the second (#1030) coupled two hilarious talking blues tracks : 'Clothes Line' (later reworked by Leiber & Stoller for the Coasters as 'Shoppin' For Clothes') and 'Cops And Robbers' which Bo Diddley immediately covered in 1956 (Checker 850).
+Dimples Harris, who had a fabulous R'n'B outing with vocal group backing on Crest ('This I Do Believe', #1013, never reissued so far), was one of Kent Harris's sisters (another, Betty, married Red Foxx and yet a third one, Beverly, joined The Platters.
+My thanks to Steve Propes for setting the record straight).
 Another important figure in that field was Prince Patridge whose 'Get Back' (#1009) has been resurrected here ; he also did 'Don't Talk Back To Me' (#1022) and had the original of 'How Come My Dog Don't Bark' (#1006), magnificently covered by Roscoe Scully (#1077) over a sharp guitar-based arrangement (the guitar being much more mixed 'upfront' on this CD than on the original '45).
 Prince Patridge had the last known release on the label (#1114, a reissue of two early cuts including 'How Come...').

-Most of the poppier artists have been avoided - and quite rightly so, because there was a fair amount of dross in the label's catalogue - but mention should be made of Jack Lewis, Lynn Marshall and Ray Stanley (as writer and piano player) who all contributed decently to the label, especially during its first few years.
+Most of the poppier artists have been avoided - and quite rightly so, because there was a fair amount of dross in the label's catalogue - but mention should be made of Jack Lewis, Lynn Marshall and Ray Stanley (as writer and piano player) who all contributed decently to the label, especially during its first few years, and usually thanks to Eddie Cochran's involvement.
+Ray Stanley went on to become a much more important writer than one might think.
 Their best sides had already been reproduced by RockStar on a variety of singles, EPs, LPs and CDs, therefore I'll run special pieces on each of them in my 'Eddie Cochran's Back Up Sessions' pages.
 Tommy Dee's tribute to Buddy Holly, Big Bopper and Ritchie Valens does appear : 'Three Stars' (#1057), sung with Carol Kay.
 Eddie Cochran's version of 'Three Stars' was shelved for several years, appearing for the first time on a (now pretty scarce) 1966 UK single (Liberty LIB 10249).
 The biggest hit on Crest came in 1961 with a pop-country crossover song : 'You're The Reason' (#1075) by Bobby Edwards, with vocal accompaniment by The Four Young Men.
 This pleasant, slightly Buddy Holly-flavored item, part written by Terry Fell who himself had one minor Crest release, reached #11 in late '61.
 It was originally coupled with 'I'm A Fool For Loving You', available on RSR LP 1002.
 As for The Four Young Men, they had three Crest singles in their own right - teen ballads on the first, #1076, and sounding like The 4 Seasons on the second, #1083.
 Their best effort, the uptempo 'Don't Be Bashful Little Girl' (#1109, from 1962), is presented here.
 Some collectors may recall a bootleg LP on Rave On Records (#5001) that made the rounds in 1977 ; several Four Young Men tracks were included with the mention 'Eddie Cochran, lead guitar' : of course, it was only hype !

 A few country sides had been cut in